renanbs/pdv/README.md

 ## How to run this project

-There are 2 ways to run this project.
+There are some ways to run this project.

+> When you create virtual environment, you have those 3 options above:

 ```bash
 ➜ flask run